aosabook/500lines/web-server/chapter.md

-For the purposes of this chapter there are only two other things we need to know about HTTP The first is that it is stateless: each request is handled on its own, and the server doesn't remember anything between one request and the next.
+For the purposes of this chapter there are only two other things we need to know about HTTP The first is that it is *stateless*: each request is handled on its own, and the server doesn't remember anything between one request and the next.
 If an application wants to keep track of something like a user's identity,